amirvhd/Uncertainty_aware_SSL/README.md

 ### Uncertainty evaluation

+You can calculate different metrics (e.g. accuracy, NLL, ECE, OE, ...) for the model with the following code.
+You should specify paths for the pretrained and linear evaluation models.

 ```python
 python uncertainty_metric.py --nh 10 --dataset cifar10 --lamda1 1 --lamda2 0.08
 ```

 ### Out of distribtuion detection

+You can calculate results of out of distribution detection for CIFAR-10 with the followingg code.
+You should give the path for datasets and also paths for pretrained and linear evaluation models.

 ```python
 python main_execute_method.py --nh 10 --dataset cifar10 --lamda1 1 --lamda2 0.08
 ```
+To get the results for covariant shift (corrupted datasets) you should add --c to the code.

 ## Acknowledgements